-ABERDEEN PROVING GROUND, Md. -- The U.S. Army is opening a new $6.7 million vehicle drivetrain facility this summer to research lighter, more reliable and more efficient transmissions for future military rotorcraft.
+ABERDEEN PROVING GROUND, Md. -- The U.S. Army is opening a new $6.7 million vehicle drivetrain facility to research lighter, more reliable and more efficient transmissions for future military rotorcraft.

 The research inside the Vehicle Innovative Powertrain Experimental Research, or VIPER, facility will focus on technologies to increase power density and transmission efficiency to enable greater speed, range and payload for future rotorcraft.

-Upon opening, the U.S. Army Combat Capabilities Development Command’s Army Research Laboratory’s facility will feature a main gearbox from a UH-60 Black Hawk helicopter.
+Upon opening, the U.S. Army Combat Capabilities Development Command, known as DEVCOM, Army Research Laboratory’s facility will feature a main gearbox from a UH-60 Black Hawk helicopter.
 The facility’s 2,000 horsepower-class transmission testbed is flexible and can be configured to perform experiments on a wide variety of gearboxes including AH-64 Apache, V22 Osprey, V280 Valor and next-generation rotorcraft transmissions.

 “VIPER will be used to forecast technology development in areas like hybrid gears made of steel and composite materials, and multiple-speed transmissions,” said Dr. Jaret C. Riddick, director of the laboratory’s Vehicle Technology Directorate.
 “These efforts ultimately align with the performance goals embedded within the Army’s Future Vertical Lift Modernization Priority.”